Skip to content

 The Court may also use its discretion to impose less severe penalties such as Intensive Correction Disorders (ICOs), community service, suspended sentences or other penalties that the Court feels are appropriate for the individual.

-As an award-winning criminal law firm with a 90% success rate on all criminal cases, Benjamin Leonardo is home to some of the best criminal defence lawyers in Sydney.
+As an award-winning criminal law firm with a 90% success rate on all criminal cases, Essere is home to some of the best criminal defence lawyers in Sydney.

 Should you or someone you know be facing charges relating to malicious damage of property, contact our expert criminal defence team for a consultation and more accurate advice on the penalties that your particular case may be liable to.